qrefine/qr-plugin-yoink/README.md

 # qr-plugin-yoink
-Yoink files needed for the clustering QM of qr-core
+Yoink files needed for the fragmentation and clustering in qrefine.

-Copy all files into the folder qr-core/plugin

-   cp -r * ~qr-core/plugin